NBA Rumors: Suns Could Offer Dragan Bender, Josh Jackson, And T.J. Warren For John Wall, Per ‘Bleacher Report’

 — For The Win (@ForTheWin) November 20, 2018

-Despite expressing their desire to contend for the NBA championship title, the Suns remain as one of the worst teams in the 2018-19 NBA season.
+Despite expressing their desire to contend for the NBA title, the Suns remain as one of the worst teams in the 2018-19 NBA season.
 In order to earn a playoff spot in the deep Western Conference, the Suns need at least one legitimate NBA superstar to pair with the face of the franchise, Devin Booker.
 The potential acquisition of John Wall will not only immediately address the Suns’ point guard problem, but it will also tremendously improve their offense, which currently ranks No. 28 in the league, scoring 100.9 points per 100 possessions, per ESPN.

 However, trading for John Wall proves to be a huge gamble for the Suns.
-Aside from the valuable trade assets that they will be needing to give up to the Wizards, Wall is no longer fit in Booker’s timeline.
+Aside from the valuable trade assets that they will be needing to give up to the Wizards, Wall no longer fits in Booker’s timeline.
 Also, his massive contract extension that is set to kick in next season will greatly affect the Suns’ salary cap flexibility for the next couple of years.